 Trial by combat

-During the reign of Aegon IV Targaryen, Queen Naerys was accused of adultery and treason by the knight Ser Morgil Hastwyck, Prince Aemon the Dragonknight defended his sister's honor in trial by combat and slew Ser Morgil.
+During the reign of King Aegon IV Targaryen Queen Naerys Targaryen was accused of adultery and treason by the knight Ser Morgil Hastwyck.
+Naerys's brother, Prince Aemon Targaryen, defended his sister's honor in a trial by combat and slew Ser Morgil, thereby disproving the accusations.
 This event became famous and inspired many songs, stories and fables by bards, furthering Prince Aemon's renown much to King Aegon's annoyance.

-The rebellion of Lord Lyonel Baratheon against the Iron Throne during the reign of King Aegon V was eventually settled in a trial by combat between Lord Lyonel and King Aegon's champion, Ser Duncan the Tall who was Lord commander of the Kingsguard.
+Lord Lyonel Baratheon, Lord of Storm's End during the reign of King Aegon V Targaryen, rebelled against the Iron Throne when Prince Duncan Targaryen broke his betrothal to Lyonel's daughter.
+The rebellion was eventually settled in a trial by combat between Lord Lyonel and King Aegon's champion, Ser Duncan the Tall, a knight of the Kingsguard.

 A Game of Thrones

-When accused by Lady Lysa Arryn of the murder of Lord Jon Arryn and the attempted murder of Bran Stark, Tyrion Lannister requests trial by combat at the Eyrie.
+When accused of the murder of Lord Jon Arryn by Lady Lysa Arryn and of the attempted murder of Bran Stark by Lady Catelyn Stark, Tyrion Lannister requests a trial by combat at the Eyrie.
 Bronn champions for Tyrion Lannister and Ser Vardis Egen, captain of the Arryn guard, champions for Lady Lysa’s.
 Bronn wins and Tyrion is released.

 A Clash of Kings